ArekBalysNordic/connectedhomeip/docs/guides/nrfconnect_android_commissioning.md

     replace this DK with another compatible device, such as the nRF5340 DK or nRF7002 DK. nRF52840 DK and nRF5340 DK can be used to test Matter over Thread, and nRF7002 DK can be used to test Matter over Wi-Fi.

+    > _Note:_ This piece of hardware is only needed if you're testing a Thread
+    > device.
+Skip it if the tested device operates in a Wi-Fi network.

 -   1x nRF52840 DK for running the
     [OpenThread Radio Co-Processor](https://openthread.io/platforms/co-processor)
     firmware.
 You can replace this DK with another compatible device, such as the nRF52840 Dongle.

-    > _Note:_ This piece of hardware is only needed if you're testing a Thread
-    > device.
-Skip it if the tested device operates in a Wi-Fi network.

 -   1x Raspberry Pi Model 3B+ or newer (along with an SD card with at least 8 GB of memory)

-    > _Note:_ This piece of hardware is only needed if you're testing a Thread
-    > device.
-Skip it if the tested device operates in a Wi-Fi network.

 <hr>